Interesting

 Yes,salt contain ions which when dissolve in water get dissociated and surrounded by opposite ions of water molecule for example.if sodium chloride dissolve(known as common salt) in water it get dissociated into ions.
 And get completely dissolve.

-READ ALSO: How do painters get discovered?
+READ ALSO: How do you get a American guy to like you?

 Does salt contain ions when dissolved in water?